neo-mashiro/MRI/lab2/README.md

 # Lab 2

+_Do not use any existing Python library functions (skimage, cv2, tensorflow, etc)_

 ## Part 1: Joint histogram

+**Write a function that calculates the joint histogram of two images of the same size, visualize and verify the result.**

-Given the six pairs of images (I1,J1) ~ (I6,J6), we calculate the joint histogram of each pair.
+Given six pairs of images (I1,J1) ~ (I6,J6), we calculate the joint histogram of each pair.
 If we print out the shape of each image and the sum of the histogram, it's easy to verify that the histogram sum equals the number of pixels in the image, which is consistent with the definition of a joint histogram.

 ```
 I1.shape = J1.shape = (512, 512)